s-kuhn/Evaluation-of-WiFi-Infrastructure/README.md

 ## Installation

 ### Setting up clients:
 Done here with raspberry pi's.
-Install a premodified image with hostname, WiFi, ssh and timezone already set up:
+Install a premodified image with hostname, WiFi, SSH and timezone already set up:

 Connect the pi via ethernet to the management network.